 Don’t change the subject.

-Imagine you’re in your chatting with a group of people about a new development in town.
+Imagine you’re chatting with a group of people about a new development in town.
 Then someone walks in, interrupts and says “How about that sale at Macy’s?”
-Don’t be that person!
-Comments are open on a specific blog post to generate discussion about that subject.
-Wait for an open thread or better yet, write to email@example.com and ask us to start one.
+Don’t be that person.
+Comments are open on a specific post to generate discussion about that subject.
+Wait for an open thread or better yet, write to firstname.lastname@example.org and ask us to post a story about the other subject you think should be written about.

 Share something new.